 Specific Objectives Indicative Actions Likelihood of Significant Environmental Effects eligibility criteria and who are vulnerable to energy poverty.
 Retrofit homes with the aim to achieve, on average, at least a medium-depth level renovation.
 Pilot the installation of heat pumps in existing premises, to replace older less efficient heating systems.
-Gather evidence from the pilot to inform the appropriate process and approach to increasing the number of B2 upgrades and heat pump installations going forward Use learnings from similar actions in the 2014-2020 programming period Provide an evidence base to improve the targeting of energy efficiency schemes Examine the impact of retrofitting on alleviating energy poverty free of charge to lower-income households.
+Gather evidence from the pilot to inform the appropriate process and approach to increasing the number of B2 upgrades and heat pump installations going forward Use learnings from similar actions in the 2014-2020 programming period Provide an evidence base to improve the targeting of energy efficiency schemes Examine the impact of retrofitting on alleviating energy poverty. free of charge to lower- income households.
 SRA has confirmed that this policy would not lead to development outside of footprint of existing dwellings or lead to other renewable energy schemes.
-There is potential for positive and uncertain significant effects through this Specific Objective on health & quality of life, socio-economic, climate, air quality and material assets. urope Closer to its Citizens - Europe closer to development of all types of territories and lo Specific Objective RSO5.1 Fostering the integrated and inclusive social, economic and environmental development, culture, natural heritage, sustainable tourism, and security in urban areas.
-(Planning Phase) Preparing integrated urban regeneration action plans / masterplans (either using procured multi-disciplinary service or short-term contract within the Local Authority for required skills) which identify projects and initiatives tackling town centre regeneration, placemaking, vacancy and dereliction.
+There is potential for positive and uncertain significant effects through this Specific Objective on health & quality of life, socio-economic, climate, air quality and material assets.
+Policy Objective 5: A En sustainable and integrate Specific Objective RSO5.1 Fostering the integrated and inclusive social, economic and environmental development, culture, natural heritage, sustainable tourism, and security in urban areas. alleviating energy poverty urope Closer to its Citizens - Europe closer t d development of all types of territories and low (Planning Phase) Preparing integrated urban regeneration action plans / masterplans (either using procured multi-disciplinary service or short-term contract within the Local Authority for required skills) which identify projects and initiatives tackling town centre regeneration, placemaking, vacancy and dereliction.
 (Implementation phase) Deliver pilot and pathfinder projects for selected towns (priority for Key Towns or other settlements as justified by the Local Authority under selection criteria) tackling town centre regeneration, placemaking, vacancy and dereliction.
-This will involve capital investment and may include public realm improvement projects.
-This Specific Objective has the potential to lead to development through town centre regeneration and public realm improvements, particularly in the vicinity of the Key Towns identified within the Region.
+This will involve capital investment and may include public realm improvement projects. o citizens by fostering the cal initiatives (PO 5) This Specific Objective has the potential to lead to development through town centre regeneration and public realm improvements, particularly in the vicinity of the Key Towns identified within the Region.
 There is potential for likely significant uncertain effects resulting from this Specific Objective on all of the SEA Objectives.
 Particularly from the implementation phase but this would be largely dependent on the size of schemes, materials used, and the use of green infrastructure, SUDS, pedestrian zones etc.